JAlcocerT/hugo-theme-gallery-flasked/README.md

 This is a **fork** of the [Hugo Gallery Theme](https://github.com/nicokaiser/hugo-theme-gallery) with a *few changes*:

-- Added a Makefile with a few alternatives to spin up static server for built files
+- Added a Makefile with a few alternatives to spin up [static server container](https://github.com/JAlcocerT/Docker/tree/main/Web/SSGs) for built files

 ```sh
 hugo version